Peter Mamouzelos: Background

 He played his junior rugby league for the Maroubra Lions.
 Mamouzelos was educated at Champagnat Catholic College, Pagewood.

 Career

 Early career

 He has represented Greece in International Rugby League.

 2021

 Mamouzelos made his debut in round 14 of the 2021 NRL season for South Sydney off the bench against the Newcastle Knights.

 2022

 Mamouzelos made only two appearances for South Sydney in the 2022 NRL season.
 In round 25, he scored a try in South Sydney's 26-16 loss against arch-rivals the Sydney Roosters in the first ever match to be played at the new Sydney Football Stadium.
+Mamouzelos represented Greece at the 2021 Rugby League World Cup and played in all three group games.

+2023

+Mamouzelos was limited to only two games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

+On 24 September, he played for South Sydney in their 2023 NSW Cup grand final victory over North Sydney.

+2024

+In round 6 of the 2024 NRL season, Mamouzelos was named in the starting side for South Sydney after Damien Cook was demoted to 18th man.

+He played a total of 19 games for the club throughout the season as they finished 16th on the table.

+2025

+In round 9 of the 2025 NRL season, Mamouzelos suffered a dislocated elbow in South Sydney's 30-4 loss against Newcastle.
+He was later ruled out for an indefinite period.